 Dr Martin Harris is in Berlin for a biotech conference – until he bumps his head, loses his ID and discovers his life is a lie.

 The man we know as Martin is an assassin; his invented persona is a means of getting close enough to kill a scientist.
-Then he has a head injury and starts believing his backstory.
+Then he gets a head injury and starts believing his backstory.
 He thinks he really is Martin Harris, and that the man taking over his life is an imposter.

 In fact, they’re both frauds.
 They’re in Berlin to kill Professor Bressler (Sebastian Koch).
 Bressler is about to release a crop that can cure world hunger – and an unknown player wants him dead.
 So: